dbeck121/CPI-Helper-Chrome-Extension/README.md

 # CPI-Helper Chrome-Extension
 This Chrome Plugin extends the SAP Cloud Platform Integration with some useful features.

-I recommend to read the readme first but if you know what you are doing, you can add it to your Chrome Browser directly:
+I recommend reading the readme first but if you know what you are doing, you can add it to your Chrome Browser directly:
 [Chrome Web Store](https://chrome.google.com/webstore/detail/sap-cpi-helper/epoggeaemnkacpinjfgccbjakglngkpb)

 ## Features